apiaframework/apia/doc/authentication.md

 - Firstly, we define the name & description for the authenticator.
 This is used for documentation.
 - Next, we choose the type of authenticator.
 Rapid only currently supports `:bearer`.
 This is only used for documentation purposes as well.
 - Then, we define a potential error that this authenticator might raise.
 In this case, the API token provided may be invalid and we'll raise that error.
-- Finally, we define an action which will be invoked.
+- Finally, we define the `call` method which will be invoked when the authenticator is used.
 This is responsible for setting the `request.identity` property or raising an error if authentication has failed.
 You don't **have** to set a `request.identity` if you don't wish (anonymous access?) but unless you raise an error in here the endpoint execution will continue.

 ## Applying to the API